dukdukg00se/resume-creator/README.md

 ## Notes

 This project was done as part of [The Odin Project](https://www.theodinproject.com/paths) curriculum and is the [CV Application](https://www.theodinproject.com/lessons/node-path-javascript-cv-application) project.
-As part of the guidelines, I am initially using class components here which will later be replaced with functional ones.

 ## Future Improvements